Category Archives: Liberal arts math

 Six things that I must make clearer to my students in the future

-I am not grading your answer; I am grading the process by which you get the answer.
-Hence, a correct answer with no justification is worth little to no credit (unless it’s “state the definition of…” or a multiple choice); … Continue reading
+1. I am not grading your answer; I am grading the process by which you get the answer.
+Hence, a correct answer with no justification is worth little to no credit (unless it’s “state the definition of…” or a multiple choice); and an incorrect answer that’s the result of a small glitch in an otherwise OK thought process is worth a lot.

 11 Comments